Categories

 —————————-

-Alex: “Now they knew who was master and leader.
-Sheep, thought I.”
+Now they knew who was master and leader.
+Sheep, thought I.

 This trait foreshadows the behavior of nearly every character he meets from that point forward in the film.
 For example, once the gang’s subsequent job ends in disaster and Alex is left at the mercy of the London penal system, he’s acquainted with Chief Guard Barnes (Michael Bates), the prison’s exaggeratedly despotic officer.
 Barnes is constantly barking purposeless orders (“Pick that up and put it down properly!”) just to lord it over the inmates, wielding his institutional authority with dimwitted pleasure.
-He has the implied power to beat the inmates into total submission if he needs to, although he can’t seem to accomplish this with Alex, whose sly sneer stubbornly demonstrates that, predating One Flew Over the Cuckoo’s Nest‘s (1975) R.P.
+He has the implied power to beat the inmates into submission if he needs to, although he can’t seem to accomplish this with Alex, whose sly sneer stubbornly demonstrates that, predating One Flew Over the Cuckoo’s Nest‘s (1975) R.P.
 MacMurphy, he hasn’t quite been dominated by routine and regimentation.

 The next figure of authority Alex encounters is the chaplain (Godfrey Quigley), who isn’t quite as effective an authoritarian as Barnes, but nevertheless promises dire consequences for the boys if they don’t change their ways.
 He preaches that in the next life, souls of unrepentant sinners “scream in anguish and unendurable agony…their skin rotting and peeling…a fireball spinning in their screaming guts!”
 After this wild speech, which doesn’t appear to move the inmates, the chaplain leads a hymn of warning to the boys:

-The Chaplain: “I was a wandering sheep / I did not love the fold / I did not love my shepherd / I would not be controlled.”
+I was a wandering sheep / I did not love the fold / I did not love my shepherd / I would not be controlled.

 So while the chaplain’s methods are plenty different from Barnes’, both characters attempt to coerce Alex into submission via the threat of physical punishment.
-Ironically, then, after the stage demonstration of Alex’s “cure,” the chaplain protests, “The boy has no real choice, has he?
-Self interest, the fear of physical pain…drove him to that grotesque act of self-abasement!”
-It seems the chaplain has forgotten that his own sermonizing was founded on those very principles, as it invoked “anguish and unendurable agony” for sinners as its sole impetus for reform.
+Ironically, then, after the stage demonstration of Alex’s “cure,” the chaplain protests, “Self interest, the fear of physical pain…drove him to that grotesque act of self-abasement!”
+It seems the chaplain has forgotten that his own sermonizing was founded on those very principles, invoking “anguish and unendurable agony” as its sole impetus for reform.

-Dr. Branom: “Of course it was terrible.
+Of course it was terrible.
 Violence is a very terrible thing. … You see, when we’re healthy we respond to the presence of the hateful with fear and nausea.
-You’re becoming healthy, that’s all.”
+You’re becoming healthy, that’s all.

 We see Chief Guard Barnes for the last time in the post-treatment demonstration.
 He’s moody and skeptical at first, because Minister Frederick (Anthony Sharp) denounces his favored institutional methods as ineffective “hypocrisy.”
 But by the end of the demonstration, he’s clapping profusely, having derived great enjoyment from Alex’s humiliation on stage.
 It appears, then, that Barnes actually cares little about the institutional methods that he outwardly champions; what he truly values is seeing adversaries like Alex overpowered, their spirits crushed.